TikiBIll/dotnet-hints/aspnet/Alternative-Static-Files.md

 app.UseStaticFiles(); //Also check the wwwroot directory after our shared directory.
 ```

-And in the dependencies of the project.json (valid on May 2, 2016):
+And in the dependencies of the project.json (valid on May 31, 2016):
 ```
-"Microsoft.AspNet.FileProviders.Abstractions": "1.0.0-rc1-final"
+"Microsoft.AspNet.FileProviders.Abstractions": "1.0.0-rc2-final"
 ```

 This is useful for when you have e.g. an existing apache httpd server running and want to share static
-files.
+files with other web pages.
 Obviously of little use for containers.